mdozmorov/MDmisc/README.md

 ## Functions

+- `gene_filter` - Removes low expression and low variability genes from a gene expression matrix.
+Filters by the proportion of expressed genes, and/or min expression difference.

 - `pca_func` - PCA plot with groups wrapped into ellipses. `pca_func(iris[, 1:3], groups = iris$Species, title = "Iris")`

 ![](inst/pca_func.png)